Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 For example, you could create…

-Before donating, consider the condition of the item –is it worthy of being sold?
-You could also consider listing items on Freecycle, where you can give things away to people who need them, for free.
+Before donating, consider the condition of the item – is it worthy of being sold?
+You could also consider listing items on Freecycle, where you can give things away to people who need them for free.

 This pile is by far the most rewarding and will give you something to do on a rainy day.
+You can chip away at fixing and cleaning them when you have some spare time.

-4. Get creative with your storage space
+4. Get creative with storage space

-Once you’ve decluttered, the next thing you’ll need to do is work out what to do with the space left, and how you’re going to organise the things that you’ve decided to keep.
+Once you’ve decluttered, the next thing you’ll need to do is work out what to do with the space left, and how you’re going to organise the things you’ve decided to keep.

 This is your opportunity to think creatively about your storage space – which can be a lot of fun!
 For example, if you’re organising your kitchen cupboards, consider inserting a piece of tension curtain rod to hang cleaning sprays or food packets.